 Dynasty ProAudio WSA-5TR (on Amazon) – Similar to the BIC America wireless speaker kit, this kit is extremely simple to use and highly reviewed!

-Remember that these kits don't supply power for the speakers, just the audio signal.
-I suggest using a mini amplifier to actually power the speakers.
+Remember that these kits don’t supply power for the speakers, just the audio signal.
+I suggest using a mini amplifier (on Amazon) to actually power the speakers.

 The best reviewed wireless speaker kit with a built-in amplifier is the Amphony Model 1800 wireless speaker kit (on Amazon).
 This unit uses a single transmitter that sends the audio signals to two separate receivers that both have built-in amplifiers.